U.S. House Resolution 224 (March 2009)

 In the end, after much deliberation, Jason Chaffetz voted against it.
 His stated rationale was admittedly clever:

 And if Chaffetz’s wavering wasn’t enough, there was one other Congressman who added to the unexpected (hint of) drama.
-Mike Pence was part of the overwhelming majority supporting Pi Day—that is, until the very last moment.
+Mike Pence, now the nation’s Vice President, was part of the overwhelming majority supporting Pi Day—that is, until the very last moment.
 The record shows that after 15 minutes of open voting, viewable on C-SPAN at the time, Pence changed his vote to become the 10th “Nay.”
 What makes this act the perfect ending to the latest chapter in Pi’s colorful history?
 Mike Pence was a representative of the great state… of Indiana.